gilbertchen/cloud-storage-comparison/README.md

 To benchmark the performances of major cloud services when used as backup storages for Duplicacy.

 ## Disclaimer
-As the independent developer, I am not affliated with any companies that provide these cloud storage services.
+As an independent developer, I am not affliated with any companies behind these cloud storage services.
 Nor do I receive any financial support/incenstive in publishing this report or building Duplicacy.

 ## Setup

-All tests were performed on a virtual machine running on a
+All tests were performed on a virtual machine running on a dedicated ESXi server located at

 ## Dataset 1: the Linux code base